boazbk/tcs/lec_07_other_models.md

 ### Configurations of Turing machines and the next-step function  {#turingmachinesconfigsec }

 To turn the above ideas into a rigorous proof (and even statement!) of [onedimcathm](){.ref} we will need precisely define the notion of _configurations_ of Turing machines.
-This notion will be useful for us in later chapters we well.
+This notion will be useful for us in later chapters as well.

 ![A _configuration_ of a Turing machine $M$ with alphabet $\Sigma$ and state space $[k]$ encodes the state of $M$ at a particular step in its execution as a string $\alpha$ over the alphabet $\overline{\Sigma} = \Sigma \times (\{\cdot \} \times [k])$.
 The string is of length $t$ where $t$ is such that $M$'s tape contains $\varnothing$ in all positions $t$ and larger and $M$'s head is in a position smaller than $t$.